-Every HPU nursing student is required to carry malpractice insurance beams students are responsible for their own actions and could potentially be sued.
+Every HPU nursing student is required to carry malpractice insurance.
 Malpractice insurance is an essential financial protection for you and your family.
 A malpractice insurance policy is included in your tuition and fees.
 This policy only covers you in your student role during the semester and between semesters if you are registered in the following semester.
 It does not cover you in the course of employment or any other circumstance outside of being a student.